 Description of Other Fees and Costs

 You may be charged additional fees and/or expenses by third parties that include, but are not limited to, custodial fees, brokerage commissions, and transaction fees.
 You will pay an additional .25% for participating in the Capital Tax Advantage Strategy (CTAS) and up to .75% for participating in the Natural Resources Income Strategy and Next Generation Select Strategy.
-Clients who are allocated to CWI or Gyroscope strategies pay sub-advisor and in some cases performance compensation to affiliates of CWA.
+Clients who are allocated to CWI or Gyroscope strategies pay sub-advisor and in some cases fund management fees and performance compensation to affiliates of CWA.
 ERISA accounts may also pay a different fee.
-This creates a conflict of interest because CWA is incentivized to recommend affiliated sub-advisors to clients.
+This creates a conflict of interest because CWA is incentivized to recommend additional fee-paying strategies, affiliated sub-advisors and/or funds to clients.
 We may also recommend third-party sub-advisors or fund managers to manage a portion of your assets and you will pay management and in some cases performance fees to such third parties as well.
 You will pay commissions to an affiliate if you purchase insurance.
 You will pay a separate fee for any Family Office services.
 All of these fees are paid by you in addition to the management fees you pay to us.
 You will pay fees and costs whether you make or lose money on your investments.
 Fees and costs will reduce any amount of money you make on your investments over time.
 Please make sure you understand what fees and costs you are paying.
 Additional information is available by reading Items 5, 12 and 15 of our ADV 2A Brochure.

 What are your legal obligations to me when acting as my investment adviser?
 How else does your firm make money and what conflicts of interest do you have?